 - This may take around 10-15 minutes depending on the quality of the potato.

 - Once cooked, add the fried cauliflower and also fried prawns and mix with the gravy.

-- Cook for five minutes and add Ghee and remaining Garam masala.
+- Cook for five minutes and add Ghee and the remaining Garam masala.

 - The curry should be semi-runny.
-If needed adjust water while cooking the potatoes.
+If needed adjust the water while cooking the potatoes.

 - Once done, serve it hot with steamed rice, or Pulao or Paratha or Luchi or Roti.

 If using medium size prawns/ shrimps, you need 20 instead of 10 if going by the amount mentioned in the recipe.

 - Sugar: 9.4g